ikmb/esga/docs/recommendations.md

 ## Repeats

-By default, Repeatmasker will run with the built-in DFam hmm profile for (mostly) primates.
+By default, Repeatmasker will run with the built-in DFam hmm profile for (mostly) established model systems.
 It is thus generally advisable to instead provide repeat annotations in FASTA format.
-Possible sources include self-computed repeats (using RepeatModeler - which ESGA will run for you if no other repeat informatino is provided) or curated repeat libraries from
+Possible sources include self-computed repeats (using RepeatModeler - which ESGA will run for you if no other repeat information is provided) or curated repeat libraries from
 GRINST (www.grinst.org, commercial).

 If you have a copy of the complete Repeatmasker library (and an installation of RM), you can extract the repeat annotation from a species like so: